pykong/MERLIn/README.md

 ## Limitations

-This project is of now more of a didactic exercies rather than an attempt to topple established reinforcement learning suites such as [`RLlib`](https://docs.ray.io/en/latest/rllib/index.html).
+This project is of now more of a didactic exercies rather than an attempt to topple established reinforcement learning frameworks such as [`RLlib`](https://docs.ray.io/en/latest/rllib/index.html).

+As of `v1.0.0` the most crucial limitations of MERLIn stand as:

+1. Single environment implemented, namely `Pong`.
+2. Single class of agents implemented, namely variations of `DQN`.
+3. Statistical anaylsis is rudimentary and not happening parallel to training.

+### Contributions welcome

+In case you like MERLIn and want to develop it further, feel free to fork and open any pull request. :-)